 How to tame frizzy curly hair

-When you’re born with natural waves, coils, or curly hair, you know firsthand that the fight against frizzy hair is a daily struggle.
+When you’re born with natural waves, coils, or curly hair, you know firsthand that curly hair is frizzy.
 Lucky for you, there are easy curly hair tips on how to tame curly frizzy hair once and for all.
 Follow these strategies for your beauty regimen and see the results of smooth, frizz-free curls for yourself.
 Trust us: The hair perks are worth the changes.

 1. Use A Shampoo for Curly Hair

 It's time to start using a curl-friendly hair cleanser in your beauty routine.
-(Some traditional hair care formulas can contain sulfate, which clean hair a little too well and dry out curls.)
-Look for a gentle hair cleanser like Garnier Fructis Curl Nourish Sulfate-Free Shampoo to help curls look smooth and free of frizz instead of thirsty and dry.
+(Some traditional hair care formulas can contain sulfates, which clean hair a little too well and dry out curls.)
+Look for a shampoo for frizzy curly hair like Garnier Fructis Curl Nourish Sulfate-Free Shampoo which can help smooth frizzy curly hair as you cleanse, so it looks nourished and shiny instead of thirsty and dry.

 2. See A Hair Stylist, Pronto

-Damaged, scraggly hair ends make your curly hair look like a frizzy hair mess.
+Damaged, scraggly hair ends make your curly hair look like a frizzy hair mess, which no amount of frizzy curly hair products can help.
 A fresh hair trim can quickly clean up your hairstyle and make it look polished, but it pays to be picky.
 You'll get the best shape if you book an appointment with a beauty pro who is experienced with caring for textured, curly hair.

 3. Deep Condition Hair

-Give yourself a five-minute deep conditioning treatment with heat to seal hydration into curly hair.
+Give yourself a five-minute deep conditioning treatment with heat to seal hydration into curly hair; it’s one of the best frizzy curly hair products.
 All you need to do is mix a few drops of warm jojoba or olive oil with conditioner for curly hair, like Garnier Fructis Curl Nourish Conditioner, and slather it on your hair strands.
 (Wavy hair types should avoid the root area.)
 Why it helps: Curls are naturally dry and porous, soaking up excess moisture in the air.
 That's one reason your hair can get so big and frizzy on a rainy or humid day.
 So it’s worth incorporating deep conditioners and hair treatments into your beauty routine to keep frizzy hair at bay.

 4. Learn to Love Hair Oils

-Wavy, curly and coiled hair textures can lock in hair hydration (and therefore help prevent frizz) with the help of extra conditioner and plant oils.
-After you cleanse and condition your hair, rinse and reapply a thin layer of conditioner or a leave-in product like Garnier Fructis Curl Nourish Butter Cream Leave-In Treatment.
+Wavy, curly and coiled hair textures can lock in hair hydration (and therefore help prevent frizzy curly hair) with the help of extra conditioner and plant oils.
+After you cleanse and condition your hair, rinse and reapply a thin layer of conditioner, leave-in products or another frizzy curly hair treatment like Garnier Fructis Curl Nourish Butter Cream Leave-In Treatment.
 Detangle hair and blot it dry with a soft towel or old T-shirt, gentle fabrics won’t be as rough on your curls.
 Before styling, apply a hair oil that suits your curly hair texture.
 Garnier Fructis Sleek & Shine Moroccan Sleek Oil Treatment with Moroccan argan oil is great for waves or curls.
 Coarse, coily hair textures get added weight and protection from denser hair oils like coconut oil.

 5. Invest in Good Hair Tools